-- It has a decent headroom of 43 inches, rare in Below zero tents, and still, the scorpion protects from high winds
+- Has a decent headroom of 43 inches (rare in below zero tents) and still protects from high and heavy winds.

-- It is one of the best tents for heavy rain with single charge
+- One of the best tents for heavy rain with a single charge.

-It comes with a basic repairing kit, and the company offers excellent customer service, so it is almost a risk-free purchase given the customer service.
+What’s more?
+The company offers excellent customer support, so it’s almost a risk-free purchase given the customer service.

 ★ Winterproof tent

 Eureka has been manufacturing top-quality outdoor equipment since 1895, but the Mountain Pass tent is one of the best single-wall tents that showcase the company’s skill and expertise.

 The two doors and the two vestibules coupled with the extended rainfly and heavy-duty polyester make the tent feel warm during cold weather.
 The floor has a 3000mm hydrostatic rating and is thick enough to withstand the rigors of unhospitable terrains.
 The package also includes a footprint.

 The tent can accommodate three people where needed, but if you have extra luggage, you can use it as a 2-person tent since the rainfly does not cover one of the vestibules adequately.
 Although it is a 4-season tent, the Eureka Mountain Pass tent is not suitable for camping during heavy snowfall.